Skip to main content

 Work-related injuries or illnesses can be devastating for the employees involved and their families and may in some cases prevent injured workers from returning to their job or working altogether.
 For employers, a workers compensation claim can have significant financial and operational consequences.

-Today, more organizations recognize the importance of focusing on claims where they can make a difference and reduce their workers compensation total cost of risk while helping injured employees recover and return to work, whether to their original jobs or modified or light-duty positions.
+Today, more organisations recognise the importance of focusing on claims where they can make a difference and reduce their workers compensation total cost of risk while helping injured employees recover and return to work, whether to their original jobs or modified or light-duty positions.

 1. Take a data-focused approach

-Analytic tools can help identify those claims that would most benefit from early intervention, providing organizations and their third-party administrators with a more targeted list of claims for resolution.
-Artificial intelligence and predictive modeling are already used to parse data and identify these claims more quickly and effectively.
-Programs that use AI can help with the early identification of potentially problematic claims in between claim reviews, allowing an organization to intervene more quickly than it typically would.
+Analytic tools can help identify those claims that would most benefit from early intervention, providing organisations and their third-party administrators with a more targeted list of claims for resolution.
+Artificial intelligence and predictive modelling are already used to parse data and identify these claims more quickly and effectively.
+Programmes that use AI can help with the early identification of potentially problematic claims in between claim reviews, allowing an organisation to intervene more quickly than it typically would.
 Analytics-based platforms can alert employers and their TPAs when new information could make a claim more costly.
-Analytic tools can also help identify claims that have the potential of being settled, allowing organizations to focus their efforts there.
+Analytic tools can also help identify claims that have the potential of being settled, allowing organisations to focus their efforts there.

 2. Extract the relevant insights